moov-io/ach/docs/custom-validation.md

 ---
 layout: page
-title: Custom Validation
+title: Custom validation
 hide_hero: true
 show_sidebar: false
 menubar: docs-menu
 ---

-# Custom Validation
+# Custom validation

 ACH files can vary sometimes from the official NACHA guidelines due to vendor changes.
 Moov ACH defaults to NACHA guidelines, so to handle this there's an exported `ValidateWith(opts)` method on some structures (`File`, `FileHeader`, etc).

 The [`ValidateOpts`](https://godoc.org/github.com/moov-io/ach#ValidateOpts) struct can have fields added in minor releases without breaking API compatibility with callers.
 The default values in this struct match with NACHA's guidelines.

-## Validation Options
+## Validation options

 The following options can be used with `File.ValidateWith` and `File.SetValidation` to alter the default NACHA validation rules.